WanHsuanLin/wanhsuanlin.github.io/_projects/s2s.md

 ---

 <!-- [More information here]() -->
-Implemented sequence-to-sequence based model to generate the corresponding caption that depicts the video.
+* Implement sequence-to-sequence based model to generate the corresponding caption that depicts the video.